daMelody/budget-tracker/README.md

 Notes:
 - Press SAVE otherwise all progress is lost!
 - after SAVE it will prompt you to download each table as .cls file,
-    > if you want to overwrite them, you must click on the file, otherwise it'll do the <file_name(n)> thing.
+    > if you want to overwrite files, you must click on the files, otherwise it'll do the <file_name(n)> thing.
 - To separate months/years, would suggest a file directory such as the following:
     - BUDGET_TRACKER
         - <year_1>